 What ranchers are really getting when they buy a private ranch base property that’s associated with a public lands grazing allotment is the opportunity to be the first in line to obtain the grazing permit for that allotment.
 The likelihood that the grazing permit will be reissued to the ranch’s new owner is so high that it inflates the market value of the base property.
 The difference in the property’s value with and without the grazing permit is considered the market value of the permit.
 This value is primarily a function of the maximum number of livestock that are listed on the permit.
 Most allotments aren’t capable of supporting the maximum number of permitted animals, so the actual (authorized) numbers that are grazed are often much lower than the permitted numbers, frequently less than half.
 This common discrepancy between permitted and actual livestock numbers is the result of ranchers fighting to keep their permitted numbers as high as possible in order to inflate the market values of their private base properties.

 This overdue application of improved grazing allotment management plans created complaints from many ranchers because they were so expensive to implement.
 And when ranchers didn’t have the money to pay for their portion of the costs, the agencies often required them to reduce the size of their herds.
 This simple strategy of reducing livestock numbers usually produced improvements in the health of the land that exceeded the results obtained from the implementation of intensive livestock management schemes.
 And it cost a lot less too.
 But ranchers complained and so Congress bailed them out.
-The 2008 Farm Bill expanded the USDA’s Natural Resources and Conservation Services (NRCS) Environmental Quality Incentives Program (EQIP) to allow cost-sharing grants to be awarded to public lands ranchers.
-(They were historically ineligible for EQIP grants.)
+The 2002 Farm Bill allowed the USDA’s Natural Resources and Conservation Service’s (NRCS) Environmental Quality Incentives Program (EQIP) to award financial assistance to public lands ranchers for “conservation” measures.
+(They were historically ineligible for EQIP money.)